Should you perform weights or cardio as an exercise modality?

 Weight / Resistance Exercise:

-On the other side of the coin we have weighted or resistance based exercise.
+On the other side of the weights or cardio debate, we have weighted or resistance based exercise.

 These movements still involve the aerobic system but also rely on our anaerobic system (quick energy producing system).